codecasupport/playbook/docs/policy.md

 1. Evaluate, as part of the Project Approval Lifecycle alternatives analysis, existing state software solutions for all reportable and non-reportable IT projects.
 Alternatives analysis shall give preference to the use of existing state software solutions.

-2. If alternatives analysis concludes that existing state software solutions cannot efficiently and effectively meet the needs of the Agency/state entity, the Agency/state entity must explore whether its requirements can be satisfied with an appropriate commercially-available solution or open source solution.
+2. If alternatives analysis concludes that existing state software solutions cannot efficiently and effectively meet the needs of the Agency/state entity, the Agency/state entity must explore whether its requirements can be satisfied with an appropriate commercially-available solution or open-source solution.

 3. Use best practices to ensure custom-developed code, documentation, and other associated materials are delivered from developers throughout the software development lifecycle.